 This website first appeared on GeoCities in early 2001.
 We started it because we wanted to have a place to post photos for friends and relatives, rather than e-mailing large files around to them.

 Fairly quickly we added recipes that we found, modified, invented or got from friends.
 We started a jokes page as a place to post all those forwarded jokes that everyone gets, or at least what we thought were the best ones.
-We also added a page for some of Ruth's paintings and animations.
-We also have a permanent collection of photos.
-More recently we added our free books, please feel free to download them!
+We have pages for our videos and also for the aircraft we have owned.
+We even have a page of our our free books, so please feel free to download them!

 When we started this website in 2001 we didn't know much about creating websites, but we have learned along the way.
 Most of the time our website has served as a learning "testbed" for web techniques.
 That may account for the rather "experimental" look to it at times.
 It changes a lot and we regularly add things to it.